cfff226/gym-final-4/README.md

 ## Responsiveness:

-Website is fully responsive on all devices
+Website is fully responsive on all devices.

 Bootstrap 4.5 was used to create and support the websites responsiveness.
 A scrolling website was chosen as part of the design.
 On larger screens it was necessary for each of the 5 sections to individually be displayed taking up one whole visible page at a time.
 On mobiles, this is notably not possible, due to the screen size, however attributes and media queries were introduced in order to further separate the content, which defined more a page by page visible structure.
 The scrolling is enabled for downward scroll only, all overflow content on either side is hidden, with scroll-X disabled.